rachanahegde/python-pro-bootcamp-advanced-projects/README.md

 <h2> Day 60: Making POST Requests with Flask and HTML Forms </h2>
 I learned about how HTML forms work and how to email myself the form submitted by a user on my blog website.

+<h2> Day 61: Building Advanced Forms with Flask-WTForms </h2>
+I learned to build forms on my website using a Flask extension called Flask-WTF.

 <h2> Day 71: Data Exploration with Pandas: College Major v.s.
 Your Salary </h2>
 This project involved learning about data exploration with Pandas by analysing the post-university salaries of graduates by major.
 Topics covered include cleaning data, selecting columns/rows/cells, sorting data and grouping data by category.